 If you’re in the situation where there is a nonstop stream of mostly terrible proposals arriving in your inbox, chances are you’re spending way too much time on this first step of assessment.
 For some sponsorship managers, proposal wrangling makes up 90% of their jobs.
 Not only is this unnecessary, it’s also a real waste of your limited time, which could be much better spent on strategic work.

 (For more on the real – and amazing – role of a best practice sponsorship manager, see this blog.)

 Some companies try to reduce the workload on this step by implementing an online submission form.
 This may automate gatekeeping, but it really doesn’t allow the great opportunities to shine.
 I don’t recommend it and have a much better alternative: Sponsorship guidelines.

 Create a set of sponsorship guidelines that are:

 For a huge head-start on creating sponsorship guidelines, you can download a sponsorship guidelines template.
 From there, it should be a matter of maybe an hour to get them very close to perfect, and you can always tweak them going forward.
-(They don’t have to be perfect to do the job well.)
+Honestly, they don’t have to be perfect to do the job well.

 Now that you have them, you want to make them available through all of the channels where you get enquiries or receive proposals, such as: